nozsavsev/backy/Readme.md

  - product (read, filter)
  - productAdmin (CRUD)

+# important:
 authZ is mocked,
 database is mocked (in memory array) models are obviously not meant for production but rather for testing and prototyping. i know that storing passwords in plaintext is bad ususally i use Argon2ID with per-user generated salt, which is an industry standard.

+the part with parameter parsing and validation is far from ideal and due to implications of typescript may never be, so there is a possibility that we couldn't use it in production.

+anonymous body types are not supported. anonymous return types are not supported.

 Backend is separated into 4 layers: